Joshua Brown, key witness in Amber Guyger murder trial and neighbor of Botham Jean, shot to death in Dallas

 A man who was a key witness in the murder trial of former Dallas police officer Amber Guyger was fatally shot Friday in the parking lot of his apartment complex, according to attorney Lee Merritt.

-Joshua Brown was a neighbor of shooting victim Botham Jean, who was sitting in his apartment in September 2018 when Guyger walked inside and shot him to death.
+Joshua Brown was a neighbor of shooting victim Botham Jean at the South Side Flats apartments.
+Jean was sitting in his unit in September 2018 when Guyger walked inside and shot him to death.
 Brown says he lived directly across the hall from Jean.

 Dallas police responded to a call for a shooting at the Atera Apartments complex around 10:30 p.m.
 Friday, police told CNN.